 The supportive response from many wonderful owners helped me through what were very dark days

 The rewards from dog breeding are endless: the excitement of seeing puppies you have planned for years finally being born.
 The triumph of finding that a combination is everything you hoped it would be.
 The joy of watching a bitch with her new puppies.
 Watching excited children meet their puppy for the first time.
-The many posts from owners about the joy their dog has brought them when their old dog dies.
+The most rewarding of all are the many emails from owners, when their old dog has passed away, thanking me for the years of joy their dog has brought them.